-Overview: Established in 1709, this cozy waterfront hamlet is the Cateret County seat and is nestled along North Carolina's scenic Inner Banks.
+Established in 1709, this cozy waterfront hamlet is nestled along North Carolina's scenic Inner Banks.
 Pirates, rum runners and sea captains have visited its shore, all claiming it as their own, but today Beaufort belongs to history lovers, romantics, water aficionados and retirees.

-There are numerous marine research facilities based in Beaufort, including the Rachel Carson Reserve.
+Numerous marine research facilities are based in Beaufort, including the Rachel Carson Reserve.
 The town also hosts two music festivals, an antiques show, a wine and food weekend and an annual wooden boat show.
 Shops are touristy.
 Restaurants are in good supply.

 Climate: This area has hot, humid summers with temperatures in 80s and 90s and mild winters with temperatures in 40s, 50, 60s.
 On average, 55 inches of rain fall each year.